 This is what your CBD product is or does.
-It must be included on the Product Display Panel (PDP) of your product.
+You must include it on the Product Display Panel (PDP) of your container.
 This is not the brand or trade name but it must be easy to locate and see.
 It doesn’t have to be on the inner container of a product, but putting it in both places is often helpful to consumers.

 You must state the amount of the actual product without any of the packaging or container, as well as the amount of active CBD per serving.
-This must be measured by volume for liquids or by weight for solids.
+This must be a measure of volume for liquids or weight for solids.
 The net contents must appear within the bottom 30% of the PDP of the outer container and on an informational panel on an inner container.

 Customers must have a way to contact the manufacturer or distributor.
-The name and address are required on an informational panel on both the outer and inner packaging of your CBD product.
+You must include the name and address on an informational panel on both the outer and inner packaging of your CBD product.
 Including a phone number is also a good idea or a QR code where consumers can get more information.

 All CBD products require a full declaration of all ingredients.
-They must be listed on an informational panel on the outer packaging.
-It isn’t a requirement on inner containers if on the outer packaging.
+List all ingredients on an informational panel on the outer packaging.
+It isn’t a requirement on inner containers if it’s on the outer packaging.
 If no outer packaging, it must be on the product container itself.

-It’s a good idea to include the standard warnings for children and pregnant women as well as any complications for people taking other medications.
-It’s also a good idea to include a warning that users could fail a drug test if consuming hemp products as well.
+It’s a good idea to include the standard warnings for children and pregnant women on your labels.
+As well as warnings for any complications people taking other medications might have.
+It’s also a good idea to include a warning that users could fail a drug test if consuming hemp products.

-These are any facts that a reasonable person would deem to be important, significant or essential when buying your CBD product.
-For instance, if your CBD oil is only good for nighttime use, then that should be disclosed.
+These are any facts that a reasonable person would deem to be important, significant, or essential when buying your product.
+For instance, if your CBD oil is only good for nighttime use, then you should disclose that.

 Other things that you should consider including for consumers:

-Avery offers a huge catalog of CBD labels that are easy to create and order online.
-You can simply personalize a free CBD label template and order professionally printed CBD labels by the roll or by the sheet.
+Avery offers a huge catalog of CBD labels that are easy to order online.
+You can simply personalize and order professionally printed CBD labels by the roll or by the sheet.
 Or you can order blank CBD labels by the sheet that you can print from a laser or inkjet printer.

-Find the right material for your CBD including waterproof and CBD oil-resistant films, metallics, glossy, clear and many more.
-Avery also offers thermal transfer roll labels available in white, chrome and metallic film.
+Find the right material for your CBD including waterproof and CBD oil-resistant films, metallics, glossy, clear, and many more.
+Also, Avery offers thermal transfer roll labels that are available in white, chrome, and metallic film.

-You can easily create and order your CBD labels, CBD tincture labels and CBD bottle labels to your exact specifications, all online.
-We can print your barcodes or QR codes or custom compliance labels for your specific state.
+You can easily create and order your CBD labels to your exact specifications, all online.
+You can also generate barcodes and QR codes or custom compliance labels for your specific state.
 Just customize with your compliance needs and order.

-If you have any questions or need help choosing the right labels, please call our California-based Customer Care Center at (800) 942-8379.
-Or let us know in the comments below and we’ll respond within 24-48 hours.
+If you need help choosing the right labels, please call our California-based Customer Care Center at (800) 942-8379.